yuanho-0211/11401_CS203A/AssignmentIV/README_template.md

 ## Analysis
 - Reduce collisions:  Reduce collisions by using of p^i.
 - Choose number: In the formula, the choice of A and P affects dispersion and collisions.
-- Uniformity: The multiplication method can disperse consecutive keys, improving the uniformity of index distribution.
 - Prime number:Multiplying by a prime number can improve distribution and reduce collisions.

 ## Reflection